filleben/F1Dictionary/README.md

 I made some changes from the initial wireframe design:

   - Navbar now includes the logo with the links right aligned.
-  - Instead of having indevidual category pages, terms and definitions are displayed in a accordian.
+  - Instead of having individual category pages, terms and definitions are displayed in an accordion.
   - I made a page containing all the terms and definitions in the database with edit and delete buttons.

 ### Design Choices